 Tracking receptor dynamics in live leukocytes in traditional mammalian systems faces several challenges.
 For live studies, receptor fusions with fluorescent proteins must be expressed in the cells.
 This is challenging in primary leukocytes, particularly in neutrophils, and studies so far have used surrogate neutrophil cell lines to express chemokine receptors3, 4.
 Generation of transgenic mouse models, in which leukocytes express a fluorescent receptor or mutant receptors with informative trafficking defects5, 6, entails considerable investment of time and resources.
 Even in these instances, the imaging resolution and contrast for imaging receptor dynamics in the live animal can be limited and studies have used immunohistochemistry on fixed tissue sections5.
 Given these technical challenges, our understanding of how chemoattractant receptors dynamics affect cell behavior in a live tissue setting is currently limited.

 Here we provide a methodology to monitor receptor trafficking in zebrafish neutrophils.
-Zebrafish are genetically tractable, like mice, but transgenesis is relatively more straightforward through the use of well-established transposon systems and direct zygote manipulation7.
+Zebrafish are genetically tractable, like mice, but transgenesis is relatively more straightforward through the use of efficient transposon systems and direct zygote manipulation7.
 The transparent larva is ideally amenable to imaging.
 The chemokine receptor dynamics have been visualized in primordial germ cells and the lateral line primordium by expression of corresponding fusions with fluorescent reporters8–10.
 Zebrafish larvae are equipped with mature neutrophils that have highly conserved genetic and cellular properties with respect to mammalian neutrophils.
 Subcellular signaling dynamics such as cytoskeletal dynamics and polarity regulators have been visualized in these cells by the generation of corresponding transgenic lines11–13.
 Recently, we visualized and functionally analyzed chemokine receptor dynamics in neutrophils during the course of inflammatory responses to tissue damage14.
 Here, we describe the generation of transgenic reporter lines for chemokine signaling in neutrophils, preparation of embryos for live imaging, a wound assay for studying neutrophil signaling and the protocol for acquisition and analysis of images.
 We also provide a side-protocol to test chemokine receptor responses to candidate ligands, which is useful when trying to establish ligand recognition patterns in uncharacterized receptors.
 These techniques can be used in combination with further genetic manipulations, such as inhibition of endogenous chemokine expression or generation of mutant receptors with altered ligand-induced trafficking, to interrogate how specific signaling dynamics affect leukocyte behavior in vivo.
 The transgenic lines expressing fluorescently tagged chemokine receptors can also be used as reporters for endogenous chemokine gradients, which are otherwise difficult to detect by direct antibody staining.
 The described methodology provides scope for expanding the generation of reporters to other immuno-signaling receptors.

 PROTOCOL: